cloudandbigdatalab/cloudandbigdatalab.github.io/_chameleon/sample.md

+# Lab X Your Lab Title

+Your video window

-# Your Lab Title
+# Lab X Your Lab Title

-In this tutorial we're going to guide you through the fundamentals of using Docker on Chameleon Cloud.
-You should already be familiar with managing resources on Chameleon Cloud, if not follow the "Getting Started" tutorial.
-At the end of this tutorial you will have setup a demo website utilizing 5 Docker containers and 2 physical hosts.
+In this tutorial we're going to guide you through  . . .
+1 Paragraph with minimum 4 lines with a summary of the contents that will be reviewed and the objective to achieve at the end of the lab

+## Topic 1

+You should write a summary of what will be covered in this topic and the objective

+## Topic 2

+You should write a summary of what will be covered in this topic and the objective

+## Topic 1

+You should write a summary of what will be covered in this topic and the objective

+## Topic 2

+You should write a summary of what will be covered in this topic and the objective

 ## Prerequisites